jakusova/english-for-designers/presentation/index.md

  - pick the topic you actually enjoy and are passionate about
  - you gonna be able to hold a conversation with the audinece
- - don't think about all the other things what makes most money
+ - don't think about all the other things that make the most money, instead do the things that make you happy.

 ___